What is IPv6?

 If you want to configure IPv6 on your Ubuntu Linux operating system, this will require a few simple steps.

-First, open the /etc/network/interfaces file with the following command:
+/etc/network/interfaces file with the following command:

 sudo vi /etc/network/interfaces